AidanB446/WIFI_PasswordLogger/README.md

 I am strongly against any malacious intent that someone would use this program for.
 It is for educational purposes only.
 I am not responsible for anyones use of this.

+This code is relatively simple and may be good for begineers to analyze or improve on.

 The concept or theory for this is, too run this on a computer that is connected to a password protected wifi network, in order to pull the password of that network.
 Logs to txt file.